Before your trip, make sure you read up on the essential information for India travel.

 It therefore makes sense to bring a full country map of India with you.
 Freytag & Berndt produce the best country map, while Nelles covers parts of the country with 1:1,500,000 regional maps.
 These are generally excellent, but cost a fortune if you buy the complete set.
 Their double-sided map of the Himalayas is useful for roads and planning and has some detail but is not sufficient as a trekking map.
 Ttk, a Chennai-based company, publishes basic state maps which are widely available in India, and in some specialized travel and map shops in the UK such as Stanfords; these are poorly drawn but useful for road distances.
 The Indian Railways map at the back of the publication Trains at a Glance is useful for planning railway journeys.

-You can sometimes get larger-scale city maps from tourist offices, though Google Maps are vastly superior (simply print them off at an internet café or before you leave home).
-Eicher has a series of glossy, A–Z-style books (Delhi, Mumbai, Kolkata, Chennai and Bengaluru (Bangalore) only), produced in India and available at all good bookstores.
+You can sometimes get larger-scale city maps from tourist offices, though Google Maps or OpenStreetMap are vastly superior (simply print them off at an internet café or before you leave home).
+Eicher has a growing series of glossy City Maps and city Road Maps produced in India and available at all good bookstores.

 As for trekking maps, the US Army Map Service produced maps in the 1960s which, with a scale of 1:250,000, remain sufficiently accurate on topography, but are of course outdated on the latest road developments.
 Most other maps you can buy are based on these, and they’re still the best available for most of the Himalayan regions.
 Leomann Maps (1:200,000) also cover the northwest Himalayan regions.
 These are not contour maps and are therefore better for planning and basic reference than for trekking.
 The Survey of India publishes a rather poor 1:250,000 series for trekkers in the Uttarakhand Himalayas – simplified versions of their own infinitely more reliable maps, produced for the military, which are absolutely impossible for an outsider to get hold of.